 EUKIT Teaching

-Furthermore, both courses embrace new, innovative online and offline teaching methodologies and aspire to become a valuable institutional learning space at ESCI-UPF.
+Both courses incorporated innovative teaching methodologies, delivered in online and face-to-face formats, and became a valuable institutional learning space within ESCI-UPF.

 The EU trade policy in a time of changes